Nicolae Rădescu: Exile in the West

 One of the first decrees of the Groza government (issued on 7 March 1945) was to impose mandatory domicile for General Rădescu.
 Pursued by the Communist authorities, Rădescu sought refuge in the British legation, stayed there for about two months, and was then handed over to Romanian authorities, who had guaranteed his safety but placed him under house arrest.
+His personal secretary, Adriana Georgescu-Cosmovici, was arrested and was subjected to rape and torture at Malmaison Prison in Bucharest.
 On 17 June 1946, he managed to flee on board a plane to the British Crown colony of Cyprus, where he was detained in a refugee camp by the authorities until the Paris Peace Treaties were signed in 1947.
 Via Lisbon and Paris he ended up in the United States.
 Once in America, he and other exiled Romanian political figures, including Augustin Popa, Mihail Fărcășanu, Grigore Gafencu, and Constantin Vișoianu, came together to form a united anti-communist opposition in exile called the Romanian National Committee.
 In 1950, after disagreements within the committee, he was one of the founders of the Liga Românilor Liberi ("The League of Free Romanians"), together with Grigore Gafencu, Nicolae Caranfil, Mihail Fărcășanu, Carol "Citta" Davila, Viorel Tilea, general Ion Gheorghe, and Vintilă Brătianu.

 Rădescu died of tuberculosis on 16 May 1953 in New York City; he was buried in the city's Calvary Cemetery.
 At the initiative of Prime Minister Mugur Isărescu, the remains of General Rădescu were brought back to Romania in 2000.
 Following the wishes expressed in his testament, he was reburied at the Orthodox Bellu Cemetery in Bucharest on 23 November 2000.